roschart/gremios/README.md

 ## Game
 The idea is create a phantasy turn base game, where you manga groups of people with total different skills (warrios, mages, withars), different races, professions, etc, in an mission based game.

-The idea is that all must be randomized but inside some limits.
+The idea is that all must be randomized but inside some limits, no pull of heroes, infinites heroes with arquetypes, again randomized inside limits